nsrau/azure-docs.it-it/articles/security/security-internet-of-things-overview.md

 <properties
-   pageTitle="Informazioni generali sulla sicurezza di Internet delle cose | Microsoft Azure" description=" I servizi di Azure IoT (Internet delle cose) offrono una vasta gamma di funzionalità.
-Questo articolo illustra come proteggere le soluzioni IoT in Azure. " services="security" documentationCenter="na" authors="TomShinder" manager="MBaldwin" editor="TomSh"/>
+   pageTitle="Internet of Things security overview | Microsoft Azure" description=" Azure internet of things (IoT) services offer a broad range of capabilities.
+This article helps you understand how to secure your IoT solutions in Azure. " services="security" documentationCenter="na" authors="TomShinder" manager="MBaldwin" editor="TomSh"/>

 <tags
    ms.service="security"